VW VIN Decoder

 How to Read a VW VIN Number?

-A VW VIN is a 17-character code that tells you everything about the car — the manufacturer, where it came from, how it was built, and more.
+A VW VIN is a 17-character code that tells you everything about the car, the manufacturer, where it came from, how it was built, and more.
+A VIN is classified into three different categories:

 VW VIN Number Breakdown